 The small ankle joint bears five times your body weight on each step, so weight reduction can help.

 Medications are also common in treating arthritis.
 Your doctor may recommend aspirin, naproxen, or ibuprofen.
+Topical non-steroidal anti-inflammatory drugs (NSAIDs) in the form of gels, creams, or sprays can also be effective.
 For more severe arthritis, they may prescribe you disease-modifying antirheumatic drugs (DMARDs).